AndersDeath/diary2/000-current.md

 # 14 May - Sunday - Kaş - 227 day of immigration

 Today I had a lot of time for my own personal development and things.
 I like such days.
 We are sitting in a cafe in Kash and do deals on our Laptops.
 I dressed as an old person.
 I updated readme project finally and it's amazing.
 I also updated introduction for my new interviews.
 I want to try express myself better.
 It's very important thing that I usually lose.
 Also the weather is amazing and my mood is also good due to it.
 Honestly I feel better in general.
 It looks like I relaxed more here that during my European tour.
 Turkey is nice place for it.
 By the way it's election day here in Turkey.
 Even more: it's presidential elections.
 Erdogan can lose his chair today.
 It depends on if he's ready to make a bloodbath here.
 We will know in few days about it.

+# 15 May - Monday - Kaş - 228 day of immigration